Everybody has heard of Mt. Fuji.

 But if you want to experience the full warmth and kindness of the Japanese people, you need to be able to communicate with them!

-Many people in Japan don’t speak English, especially in these faraway places.
+Of course, if you are going off the beaten path, you will realize quickly that many people in Japan don’t speak English, especially in these faraway places.
 Finding an English speaker in Tokyo can be difficult enough, but in a rice field in the middle of nowhere?
 Yikes!
 Knowing how to say some basic things in Japanese is extremely helpful, especially if you need to ask for directions to these remote sights.

 And if you’re conversational in Japanese, you’ll not only be able to get around more easily, you’ll have the chance to peer deeper into the cultural heart of Japan.